+- Submit your completed application to the TCEQ regional office that serves the county where your project is located.
 The best way to submit your application is by appointment with an EAPP staff member.
 We will meet with either you or your agent to review your application and discuss any points you want to further explore.
-In this meeting we will make sure your application is administratively complete.

 Our Review of Your Application